What is an exempt employee?

 Keeping up with labor laws, payroll processing, and compliance can be a challenge, but Homebase makes it easy by offering:

-- Accurately classify employees as exempt or non-exempt.
+- Accurate classification of employees as exempt or non-exempt.

-- Track hours and ensure compliance with labor laws.
+- Tracking for hours worked to ensure compliance with labor laws.

-- Generate reports to stay on top of labor costs and tax obligations.
+- Generated reports to stay on top of labor costs and tax obligations.

 Take the stress out of payroll and compliance—sign up for Homebase today and streamline employee classification, payroll, and labor law compliance.